3 Different Types of Car Paint (with Pictures)

 3. Clear Coat

-- Easy to use aerosol.
-Activate, shake and spray.
-Unique nozzle delivers spray gun results
+- Mix: Ready to spray: Activate, shake and spray.

 This is the “finish” layer, protecting the color coat from fading and damage.
 Just as the name implies, a clear coat has no pigment — it’s a clear and shiny protective layer.
 These coats are often urethane or polyurethane and have mixed-in chemicals to protect the base layer from harsh UV rays.